ngl4/Animx/README.md

 # Create React Express App

+Please use this authentication login (temporarily):
+username: admin
+password: 12345

+Here is the deployed application: https://animx.herokuapp.com/

 ## About This Boilerplate

 This setup allows for a Node/Express/React app which can be easily deployed to Heroku.